 George Turner is a gifted wildlife photographer who excels at capturing animals in their natural state.
-Earlier this year when exploring the native wildlife of Tanzania on the Namiri Plains-Asilia Africa, he stumbled upon a most beautiful sight: a pure black African serval cat.
-The image of this rare big cat is simply stunning, and it’s easy to see why.
+However, earlier this year when exploring the native wildlife of Tanzania on the Namiri Plains-Asilia Africa, he stumbled upon a most beautiful sight: a pure black African serval cat.
+And, the image of this rare big cat is simply stunning, and it’s easy to see why.

 The British photographer took to his Instagram account to share the breathtaking image of the rare big cat with his followers: